Protect Google Cloud API Access with Teleport | Teleport

 service accounts you have assigned to the user.

-Assign the target service account we created earlier (or another service account) to your Teleport user by running the following command:
+Assign the target service account we created earlier (or another service account) to your Teleport user by running the following command, setting teleport-user to the name of your Teleport user:

 tctl users update teleport-user \--set-gcp-service-accounts teleport-vm-viewer@google-cloud-project.iam.gserviceaccount.com